harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/run-windows-builds-in-a-kubernetes-build-infrastructure.md

 ---
-title: Run Windows Builds in a Kubernetes Build Infrastructure
+title: Run Windows builds in a Kubernetes build infrastructure
 description: You can run Windows builds in your Kubernetes build infrastructure.

 sidebar_position: 80